odamaharris/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that displays the result of BREATH to the power LOVE
+Create a script that prints all possible combinations of two letters, except oo.

-BREATH and LOVE are environment variables
-The script should display the result, followed by a new line
+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters